Sparrow-benjamin/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-a function that convert a string to an integer
+a program that generates random valid passwords for the program 101-crackme